brimdata/zed/beacon/README.md

 > time spans in the output records and have a way to automatically append these
 > spans to group-by result.

-Taking this approach, at a high level, the model here is as follows:
+Taking this approach then, the analytics model comprises a number of tables that we name as follows:

-* a _connection summary_ is created from a zql group-by keyed on both id.orig_h and id.resp_h;
+* the _edge graph_ is a table where each row has a unique IP originator and responder representing the "edge" of the network graph and the remaining columns contain various aggregated inforamtion about that edge,
-* a _host summary_ is created from a zql query merging a group-by keyed on `id.orig_h` with another group-by keyed on `id.resp_h`;
+* the _host table_ table is keyed by IP and contains a subset of the edge data connected to that host aggregated across all of the incident edges,
-* a _domain summary_ is created from a zql group-by over the all the query strings in DNS logs plus all the domain names obtained from unwinding the subdomains of each query string,
+* the _domain table is keyed by is created from a zql group-by over the all the query strings in DNS logs plus all the domain names obtained from unwinding the subdomains of each query string,
 * a _hostname summary_ is created from a group-by also keyed on DNS host names (without the subdomains) that aggregates additional information;